shdlabs/SSTorytime/docs/Storytelling.md

 If we make data searchable by design, we avoid gettting into trouble later.*

-## Some examples

-Here are some examples of knowledge graphs.
+### A flow chart example

-* Everyone knows about flow charts.
+Everyone knows about flow charts.
 These can be rather trivial, or very complicated.
 They are the basis for finite state machines (FSM), as well as error and risk graphs too.
 In N4L, we might write:

 <pre>